pivotal/docs-tap/tas-migration/buildpacks/nodejs.hbs.md

 ## <a id="heap-memory"></a> Heap memory optimization

-The following table compares how to configure heap memory optimization for Tanzu Application Service and Tanzu Application Platform.
+The following table compares how to configure heap memory optimization in Tanzu Application Service and Tanzu Application Platform.

 | Feature                         | Tanzu Application Service   | Tanzu Application Platform          |